-At Gad's Hill School, we adopt broad and flexible identification strategies which are realistic, manageable, achievable and regularly reviewed, these include identification through:
+At Gad's Hill School, we adopt broad and flexible identification and referral strategies to ensure a clear picture of a child's relative strengths and difficulties, enabling timely proactive provision so that all pupils thrive; these include:

-- Part of routine admissions procedures. - As a result of routine screening, assessment, and tracking of all pupils' progress through data analysis; as an integral part of the school's cycle of planning, teaching, assessment and monitoring. - Teacher referral made to a member of Inclusion Staff, accompanied by relevant evidence, observations, and assessments to develop a picture of need. - Parental request: Gad's Hill School has an open-door policy in which parental views are welcomed and valued.
-Parent consultation evenings, direct communications with staff, and meetings with the Inclusion Leader/ Head of School are all mechanisms by which parents can contribute to a picture of need around a pupil and/or request further support. - An externally commissioned Educational Psychologists', or other relevant medical specialists', assessment report recommendations. - Self-referral through our 'open door' policy in the Inclusion Department.
+- Information gathering, screening and observation as part of routine admissions procedures. - As a result of routine screening, assessment, and tracking of all pupils' progress through data analysis; as an integral part of the school's cycle of planning, teaching, assessment and monitoring. - Pupil self-referral through our 'open door' policy in the Inclusion Department. - Teacher referral made to the Inclusion Leader, accompanied by relevant evidence, observations, and assessments to develop a picture of a pupil's relative strengths and difficulties. - Parental request: Gad's Hill School has an open-door policy in which parental views are welcomed and valued.
+Parent consultation evenings, direct communications with staff, and meetings with the Inclusion Leader/ Head of School are all mechanisms by which parents can contribute to a picture of relative strengths and difficulties around a pupil and/or request further support. - Externally commissioned Educational Psychologists', or other relevant medical specialists', assessment report recommendations.

-Assessment
+Assessment and Screening

-Gad's Hill school provides a nurturing environment, with strong emphasis on pastoral care, wellbeing, and positive pupil-teacher relationships.
+Gad's Hill school provides a nurturing environment, with strong emphasis on pastoral care, wellbeing, and positive pupil-staff relationships.
 Teachers are continually assessing, planning, implementing and reviewing their approach to teaching all pupils.
 Pupils complete Cognitive Ability Tests (CATs) in K2, J5, Upper Shell, and Upper Forth.
 These provide nationally standardised scores in: Verbal Reasoning, Non-verbal Reasoning, Spatial Reasoning, and Quantitative Reasoning.
 CATs add to the rounded profile of pupil ability and are used to support making informed decisions about pupils' progress.

-The school follows a regular cycle of subject specific progress assessment each term, with formal Assessment Meetings to analyse data on attainment and progress to inform the Inclusion Provision.
+The school follows a regular cycle of subject specific progress assessment each term, with staff analysing data on attainment and progress to inform the Inclusion Provision.
 Where a pupil requires provision beyond Quality First Teaching, Targeted Intervention will be agreed upon and entered onto the Provision Map, with clear targets, staff responsibility, and time frame.
 For those pupils identified as having needs priorities each half term, the Inclusion Department will deliver Targeted Intervention to address those needs.
 Some pupils with more complex needs, or those not met by short term Targeted Intervention, will require Specialist Provision to ensure improved outcomes.

-Fine-tuned assessments, such as standardised reading comprehension, literacy, and written output screeners, are used within routine practice across all ability levels alongside the CATs to identify if there is disparity between underlying ability and performance in these areas, to ensure that additional needs are identified, regardless of academic performance.
+Fine-tuned assessments, such as standardised reading comprehension, literacy, and written output screeners, are used within routine practice across all ability levels alongside the CATs to identify if there is disparity between underlying ability and performance, to ensure that additional needs are identified, regardless of academic performance.
 These screeners are utilised as part of prospective pupil assessment days, to ensure that we are aware of and can meet additional needs of pupils of all academic abilities prior to a place being offered.